monktastic/blog/pages/metaphysics/fear.md

 >
 > &nbsp;
 >
-> G – No, you become what you are in essence, which is what Jesus was in essence—pure love.
+> G – No, you become what you are in essence, which is what Jesus was in essence -- pure love.
 You are that which has always been aware of your thoughts, of your ego.
 You become the swimmer instead of the bag of stones.

 ---